Meet Our Avian & Exotic Veterinarians & Staff

 Angelina is from Southern California.
 Graduated from Platt College Ontario.
 She has been a Licensed Veterinarian Technician for 7 years.
 Her passion is working with reptiles and owns varies species herself.

 Jacob grew up here in Dallas with multiple pet bearded dragons and an interest in reptile wildlife.
 After graduating high school a year early, he enlisted in the Marine Corps and served four years, being stationed in Japan, Guam, and North Carolina, respectively.
 With his enlistment over, he realized a career without animals is no career at all, so he broke into the veterinary field as soon as possible.
 He has since worked in wildlife rehabilitation, a dog and cat day practice, and is now with our family here!
 Outside of work, Jacob enjoys playing music, cooking, and taking care of his pets.
 He currently has his childhood bearded dragon, Falaffel, his cat, Kara, and snakes, Kuni and Mr. Banana.

-Nikki, Certified Veterinary Technician
+Rosie, Veterinary Technician

 Rosie grew up in Chicago, and after high school, enlisted in the US Navy as a Nuclear Electronics Technician.
 She has lived in many places, on both coasts.
 She has an associate degree in general studies and is working on her veterinary technician degree.
 She has one son, a freshman at UNT, and two cats, Sonic and Sarah.
 In her free time, she loves to run, and has just signed up for her third 5K of this year.

 Angelina P, Veterinary Technician